AgentToolkit/agent-analytics/sdk/README.md

 ### Support and Feedback

-For any questions, feedback, or assistance, feel free to visit our [Agent Analytics Users Slack Channel](https://ibm.enterprise.slack.com/archives/C082N61GVE1).
-Our team is here to help ensure you get the most out of the Agent Analytics SDK.
+For any questions, feedback, or assistance, Our team is here to help ensure you get the most out of the Agent Analytics SDK.

 ---